Spr3/Anti-Pay-To-Win-Distributing-Mod/README.md

 ------------------------------------------------------------------------------

-/STOPWHATDOING - Stops "PayAll" and "BuyOutAuctionHouse"
+/STOPWHATDOING - Stops "PayAll", "BuyOutAuctionHouse" and "TELEPORTTOPLAYERS"

 /Ignore - Will skip these players on the server when pay players or trying to tp to them